|

 Bri's Psionic Guard stood behind him just outside the spotlight, and a

-saucer jock stood behind D'lan, just outside the spotlight opposite the
+saucer jock stood behind D'lan, just outside the spotlight, opposite

 Guard.
 The geomantic positioning was symbolic for both